-Northern lights Yellowknife tonight
+Northern lights in Yellowknife tonight

 Kp 1 is at the threshold for Yellowknife.
 Aurora may be visible from a dark site if cloud cover permits.